hannahbellesheart/blackbox.ai.security.analysis/README.md

 # **🚨 Critical Alert: [BLACKBOX.AI](https://blackbox.ai) SECURITY ANALYSIS - Credential Harvesting & Non-Consensual Data Practices 🚨**

+** Some of this may have been changed since I first started these documents. **

 # BLACKBOX.AI SECURITY ANALYSIS

 Blackbox AI Security Analysis  This repository exposes security risks in the Blackbox AI development environment.
 Key findings include credential harvesting via regex patterns, unpatched vulnerabilities like CVE-2024-48139, and privacy concerns from hidden pixel tracking.
 The analysis highlights potential threats to user data and system integrity.